zachblizz/vg-auth-test-fork/README.md

 $ node index.js
 ```

-Or, you can run `npm start` in the root directory of the opentok-node project.
+Or, you can run `npm start` in the root directory of the project.

 ### To test in the production environment: